Diversity and inclusion at Melbourne School of Engineering

 For more details visit Murrup Barak, Melbourne Institute for Indigenous Development.

-The Victorian Indigenous Engineering Winter School (VIEWS) is an exciting program for Year 11 and 12 Indigenous students aimed to expand understanding and instill a passion for engineering.
+The Victorian Indigenous Engineering Winter School (VIEWS) is an exciting program for Year 11 and 12 Indigenous students.

 Learn more about VIEWS and how you can get involved.